SeanD17/Milestone-Project-4/README.md

 ## Acknowledgments:
 I received inspiration from an Bootstrap mini project that was taught to us as part of our course.

+Thanks to the tutors at Code Institute with helping me on the various issues i encountered while doing this project.